nyurik/tilelive-pgquery/README.md

 * `errorsAsEmpty` (boolean) - if set, treats all query errors as empty tiles, returning standard `Tile does not exist` error.
 * `connectionInitQuery` (string) - if set, run this query each time a new connection is made to a server.
 * `name` (string) - if set, adds this name to the metadata's name field
+* `key` (boolean) - if set, assumes the second query result column is a key that should be attached to the result buffer.

 Exactly one of the following 3 parameters must be given.
 * `funcZXY` (string) - name of the MVT function that accepts the Z,X,Y int parameters and returns a single binary MVT value (one row with a single column), or nothing if empty.